ayubkhan/superset/README.md

 ## Examples

-Navigate to the [`examples`](./examples) directory to view examples of how to configure Superset with MySQL, PostgreSQL, or SQLite.
+Navigate to the [`examples`](./examples) directory to view examples of how to configure Superset with MySQL, PostgreSQL, SQLite or Nginx Unit.

 ## Versions